gtewksbury/Microsoft-Bot-Framework-HOL/lab 5 - Dialogs/README.md

 ## Create State-Specific Dialogs

 ### Reservation Location Dialog
-Create a new class file called LocationDialog.cs in the Dialogs directory and replace with the following code:
+Create a new class or code file called *LocationDialog.cs* in the Dialogs directory and replace with the following code:

 ```csharp